streetwisecare/small-business-data-automation-/README.md

 The database includes these tables:

 Table	                  Purpose
-clients	               Basic customer information (name, contact, address, notes) invoices	               Invoice totals, payment status, due dates expenses                Business costs such as supplies, gas, labor, etc. reports	               Job summaries and work logs schedule                Appointments and upcoming jobs
+clients--------Basic customer information (name, contact, address, notes) invoices-------Invoice totals, payment status, due dates expenses-------Business costs such as supplies, gas, labor, etc. reports--------Job summaries and work logs schedule-------Appointments and upcoming jobs

 Each record is stored with: